maxim-eyengue/Data-Science-freeCodeCamp/01-data-science-non-technical-overview/README.md

 > Note that tools are just means, use them wisely.
 A few tools are enough, you should just focus on your goal, choosing the right tools to match it.

 ### 3. Math
-It is important because:
-- you need to know which procedures to use and why
-- you need to know what to do when things don't work right
-- some math is easier by hand than computer
+It is important because you need to know which procedures to use and why, what to do when things don't work right, and some math is easier by hand than computer.
 Math is to data science what chemistry is to cooking, kinesiology to dancing, or grammar to writing.
 You can be a wonderful cook without knowing chemistry but knowing some will definitely help 🍳🔬

 The Maths you'll need:
 - Elementary Algebra
 - Linear (matrix) Algebra